 Permanent life insurance, also called whole life insurance, pays death benefits to your beneficiaries if you die.
 Generally speaking, your beneficiaries do not pay tax on the death benefit if the amount paid at your death is not greater than the stated death benefits.
 Simply put, if you bought a $500,000 whole life policy, your beneficiaries get the $500,000 tax free and do not have to claim the payout on their income tax returns.
 This is true whether the payout is made as a lump sum or paid in annual installments.
 However, any interest earned on the policy over and above the death benefit must be declared as taxable income.

 Permanent life insurance also accrues cash value, which is why the premiums are higher than they are for term life, especially during the first few years after you’ve purchased the policy.
 A portion of that money is invested by your insurance carrier.
-The interest you earn is tax-free until your make a withdrawal or cash out your policy.
+The interest you earn is tax-free until you’re making a withdrawal or cash out your policy.
 If you wait till you’re retired, you’ll most likely be in a lower tax bracket.

 Any interest you receive on your policy’s cash value or any money credited to your account that can be withdrawn must be reported as earned income on your tax return.
 This includes interest you earn on loans you make to others using cash value from your life insurance or from cash you deposit in an interest-bearing account.
 While life insurance dividends are not taxable, the interest you earn on them is.
 It must be reported during the year that it is credited to your account and available for withdrawal.

 Your permanent life insurance product options include those listed below.
 All three of them carry the same tax liabilities and benefits.
 By the way, the premiums you pay on any personal life insurance policy are not tax deductible.